 In just a few seconds, a stroke can change a life forever.
-Strokes are the third leading cause of death and are the leading cause of adult long-term disability in the United States.
+Strokes are the fifth leading cause of death and a leading cause of adult disability in the United States.
 According to the American Stroke Association, someone in the U.S. has a stroke every 40 seconds.
 About 795,000 people suffer a stroke each year and another 100,000 have recurrent strokes.

 Lutheran Hospital, which is recognized nationally for its care of stroke patients, is a primary stroke center.
 According to The Joint Commission, which bestows this designation, primary stroke certification is the Gold Seal of Approval™ for quality and safety.
 The center is recertified every three years.

-To earn the Gold Plus distinction, the hospital underwent a voluntary, extensive evaluation to demonstrate the program meets ASA and Brain Attack Coalition national standards.
+To earn the Get With The Guidelines® -Stroke Gold Plus distinction from the American Heart Association/American Stroke Association, Lutheran underwent a voluntary, extensive evaluation to demonstrate the program meets or exceeds national standards.
 These guidelines address stroke patients' needs from the minute they arrive in the emergency department until their discharge and include:

 - 24/7 access to radiology, laboratory and pharmacy services